The 5 Best Fly Fishing Places Near Vancouver BC

 The art of fly fishing is complex at times, especially when you’ve got such variety here.
 What to use?, how to use it?
 Where?
 When?
 These are all questions that can be answered by a professional fly fishing guide or tackle shop staff.

-All our fly fishing trips include the finest tackle available and we can provide hotel pickup from Vancouver..
+All our guided fly fishing trips include the finest tackle available including our own ‘guide tied’ custom flies that will have you hooking lips!
+We can also provide hotel pickup from Vancouver.

-Our 5th on the list of Best places to go Flyfishing is a little different from the usual river scene but needs to be here because it’s truly a quality fly fishing venue.
+Our 5th on the list of Best places to go Fly fishing near Vancouver is a little different from the usual river scene but needs to be here because it’s truly a quality fly fishing venue.

 This region we’re talking about here is in the Merritt area.
 This is about 2.5 hours East of Vancouver.
 There are plenty of lakes to choose from in the area 20 km south and East of Merritt.
 We have had over 2 decades of experience fly fishing dozens of lakes in this area with great success.
 It’s tough to say which lake is better.
 They’re all good.
 Each person tends to adopt their favourite lake for various reasons.
 Size of fish, number of fish, ease or difficulty of access and the setting are all good reasons.
 None the less you will find a wonderful experience here.
 And perhaps a tasty Rainbow Trout for dinner over the camp fire!